Meghag5/Community-Management-project/README.md

 - Able to send and receive messages.
 - Able to download and send images from the chat.
 - Able to access calendar.
+- Able to make groups and delete groups.
+- Able to add people in the group.

 ### Additional Features to be added after deadline